Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark: Blueprint of the VBG

-Phase noise is typically regarded as less significant than attenuation loss because straightforward coding strategies, such as time-bin encoding or prevalent polarization encoding, can mitigate it when a bosonic channel is used for quantum communication.
-Nonetheless, this poses a constraint when using VBG as the foundation for global-scale quantum networks: the secondary channels linked to VBG might implement distinct coding methods, such as GKP codes \cite{gottesman2001encoding,grimsmo2021quantum,zheng2024performance,subramanian2025achievable}, to counteract loss; yet they are less robust against phase noise, necessitating a coding conversion that unavoidably diminishes quantum fidelity.
-Numerous QKD protocols also use single rail encoding to improve communication distance and security \cite{lucamarini2018overcoming,sandfuchs2025security,wang2022twin,mao2021recent}.
-More critically, in quantum sensing schemes, the encoding is typically intrinsic to the sensing entity and is sensitive to both attenuation and phase noise\cite{nehra2024all,zang2024quantum}.
-Converting between coding schemes can compromise quantum advantages or restrict parameter ranges.
-Therefore, the phase stability performance of the VBG channel is essential for its versatility.
+While phase noise is conventionally regarded as secondary to attenuation due to the availability of straightforward coding mitigations like time-bin or polarization encoding, it constitutes a severe constraint for a universal global-scale quantum network.
+Input/output channels linked to the VBG might implement advanced loss-counteracting coding methods, such as GKP codes \cite{gottesman2001encoding,grimsmo2021quantum,zheng2024performance,subramanian2025achievable}, some of which are less robust against phase noise.
+Furthermore, numerous QKD protocols utilize single-rail encoding to maximize communication distance and security \cite{lucamarini2018overcoming,sandfuchs2025security,wang2022twin,mao2021recent}, where fluctuations in the optical path length scramble the relative phase between the vacuum and single-photon components and cause direct qubit dephasing.
+Most critically, the encoding in distributed quantum sensing schemes is intrinsic to the sensing entity and is deeply sensitive to phase variations \cite{nehra2024all,zang2024quantum}.
+Because converting between coding schemes would severely compromise these quantum advantages and restrict available parameter ranges, rigorously analyzing and mitigating all intrinsic phase noise sources within the VBG channel is strictly essential to maintaining its universal versatility.

-Noise sources corresponding to a particular application scheme can be broadly classified into two main categories: channel-added noises and those associated with source-detection processes.
-The former refers to the intrinsic noise attributed to the VBG channel itself, while the latter stems from the quantum sources and the details of detection methodologies, including examples such as dark noise, fluctuations in the laser source's amplitude/frequency, and shot noise, which are not directly related to the channel characteristics.
-This section is dedicated to estimating only the channel-added noise, as the noise associated with quantum sources and detection methods is determined by the specific application scheme.